“So many people are shut up tight inside themselves like boxes,

 architectural photography by Lucas Allen I object photographs by Pia Ednie-Brown

 Avery Green is a house with a long history, poised toward the future.
 Over her more than hundred year life span, she has had gone through a transformational make-over every 60 years; built around 1895, extended in 1955, and again in 2015.
+Her story, as it developed through the process of work in 2015, became understood as part of much bigger, geological time-frames and actions (see ‘A Vital, Architectural Materialism’).

 As discussed in a 2015 TED Talk, her recent renovation and extension was approached as a process of getting to know her as a 'person' – both drawing on her character and allowing it to transform.
 While I had already gathered a sense of her disposition while living with Avery for 6 years, ushering her through a significant architectural transformation allowed me to know her in new ways, experiencing emerging qualities that I guided her toward in my role as designer.
 An important step was to give her a name, through which her qualities started to coalesce.